 What is Charlie?

-You might be familiar with apps like Pei that offers you cash back but Charlie is different.
+You might be familiar with apps like Pei that offer you cash back, but Charlie is different.

 Charlie is a tool that will assist you in the form of text messages.

-It is mainly and preferably used through Facebook messenger, which is why some of you might be really skeptical about all this.
+It is mainly and preferably used through Facebook Messenger, which is why some of you might be skeptical about all this.

-I felt the same way but after downloading all kinds of apps and forgetting about them, I figured why the heck not give this one a try.
+I felt the same way, but after downloading all kinds of apps and forgetting about them, I figured, why not give this one a try?